Mid-Late Bloomers

 2 W-GWR

 Colin Crotty has bred numerous daffodils with deep red in the cup rim.
-We enjoyed growing this daffodil a lot : we got extreme frilliness but maybe not the intense red that we have seen from others on the bench.
+We enjoyed growing Deb's Jewel a lot : we got extreme frilliness and rich contrasty color but maybe not the intense red that we have seen from other environs on the bench.
+Something easy to take to a daffodil show.
 Deb's Jewel is an exuberant bloom from New Zealand.

 3 W-WWP